We will do everything to protect you.

 We are small in size but big in security

 We have two separate teams of administrators who support each other in the administration of our systems and who staff our 24/7 emergency service.
 Our internal 24h service level response time across the 365 days of a year is less than 10 minutes per case on average.

-Our systems do not run on rented servers but on dedicated infrastructure, located in secure data centres.
+Our systems do not run on rented servers but on dedicated infrastructure, located in secure data centers.
 Our computing and network hardware is ours, and run and maintained by us.
-Access to the data centres is secured by key cards, PIN codes, and biometric checks.
+Access to the data centers is secured by key cards, PIN codes, and biometric checks.
 Finally, there is security personnel on site to keep an eye on everything.

 Our infrastructure is set up geo-redundantly on two different locations in Berlin, Germany.
 Of course, there is also an independent power supply in place.
 We maintain weekly backups of all servers and data to prevent and minimise data loss.

 In addition to automatic monitoring and system checks, our servers are frequently inspected by our administrators, who keep separate service protocols and reports on every system and make improvements whenever necessary.

 Our trained specialists are watching over server performance around the clock, with more than 15.000 key indicators automatically monitored.
 This makes sure any unusual activities, anomalies, or attacks are spotted quickly and appropriately dealt with.